ZRizT/MyPWonCLI/README.md

     python mypw.py

 6. (Optional) Create a permanent pw command: To use the pw command from anywhere, you can add a function to your PowerShell profile.
-    -First, open your profile script for editing (it will be created if it doesn't exist): notepad $PROFILE
+    - First, open your profile script for editing (it will be created if it doesn't exist): notepad $PROFILE

-    -Add the following lines to the file and save it: function pw {
+    - Add the following lines to the file and save it: function pw {
             & "$HOME\~mypw\venv\Scripts\python.exe" "$HOME\~mypw\mypw.py" $args
         }

-    -Reload your profile by restarting PowerShell or running:
+    - Reload your profile by restarting PowerShell or running:
         . $PROFILE

     Now you can use pw init, pw list, etc., from any directory in PowerShell.